Kaszanas/DatasetPreparator/src/datasetpreparator/dir_packager/README.md

-# File Packager
+# Directory Packager

 Utility script for compressing a directory into a `.zip` archive.
+This script iterates over all of the directories in the input directory and compresses them into `.zip` archives.

 # CLI Usage

-Please keep in mind that the  ```src/file_packager.py``` contains default flag values and can be customized with the following command line flags:
+Please keep in mind that the  ```src/dir_packager.py``` contains default flag values and can be customized with the following command line flags:
 ```
 Usage: dir_packager.py [OPTIONS]